 NIEM enables information sharing, focusing on information exchanged among organizations as part of their current or intended business practices.
 The NIEM exchange development methodology results in a common semantic understanding among participating organizations and data formatted in a semantically consistent manner.
 NIEM will standardize content (actual data exchange standards), provide tools, and managed processes.

 NIEM builds on the demonstrated success of the Global Justice XML Data Model.
 Stakeholders from relevant communities work together to define critical exchanges, leveraging the successful work of the GJXDM, and further enhancing the capabilities of the NIEM model by developing Information Exchange Package Documentation (IEPD).
-You can search the latest IEPDs through the NIEM IEPD Clearinghouse, also accessible from the Implementation Assistance section.
+You can search the latest IEPDs through the NISS IEPD and Justice Standards Clearinghouse, also accessible from the Implementation Assistance section.

-For more information about NIEM and the associated training, standards, and events, see the NIEM-related pages outlined at the left or visit the NIEM website directly at www.niem.gov.
+For more information about NIEM and the associated history, background, technical implementation, and training, visit the NIEM website directly at www.NIEM.gov.